lgbrownjr/ser2bt-bridge/README.md

 Unfortunately, there are many work environments that do not take kindly to raspberry pi's being on their network, and for some environments that simple act would almost certainly cause a resume generating event for the offending administrator.
 Bluetooth over serial is better direction as allows a given laptop with these restrictions to still connect to a switches console port wirelessly.

 Another benefit of using Bluetooth is that you don't have to worry about finding its IP address, you just open a putty serial connection, and presto, you are connected.
-##### Options - to add a little polish to the bridge:
-- For battery backup, attach a [ups-lite](https://www.ebay.com/itm/UPS-Lite-for-Raspberry-Pi-Zero-/352888138785).
-- For status and system health updates, attach a [waveshare.2.13 e-paper](https://www.waveshare.com/2.13inch-e-Paper-HAT.htm) display.
 #### How it works at a high level:
 Once you complete the installation, one would need to pair their laptop to it, during that process, a com port is assigned to the paired raspberry pi.
 Usually, that is saved in a profile, so that going forward, one just needs to open thir favourite terminal program, and select their "bt serial" profile, and they're connected.